karlthewizmedia/karl-stream-assets/README.md

-# karl-stream-assets
+# What the heck?
-Remote storage for Karlthewiz streams
+This is whatever.
+It's nothing special at all.
+Just the remote storage for Karlthewiz image used on stream.